GUIDED HIKING TOUR – Peaks of the Balkans

 - Culinary delights – experience the unique cuisine and hospitality of the local villagers in the Accursed Mountains.

-What’s Included in the price
+What’s Included

-✓ Accommodation in shared rooms
+✓ Accommodation in double and shared rooms

-✓ All transfers during the trip
+✓ All transfers during the trip in private vehicles

-✓ English-speaking tour led by an experienced local hiking guide
+✓ Experienced local English-speaking tour guide

-✓ Border crossing permits
+✓ Border permits

 Not included: